03-04-2023

 You should see a dental hygienist at least once a year.
 If you have a history of gum disease, some dentists may recommend that you make an appointment every six months.
 In between appointments, continue to brush twice a day and floss daily.
 This will prevent the need for restorative procedures in the future.

 Need to book an appointment with a dental hygienist?
-Book in with Wellington’s gentlest dentists today.
+Book in today with the gentlest dentists in Wellington, Lower Hutt and Upper Hutt.